 First off, understanding the behavior of both your resident cat and the new kitten is a vital step.
 Cats are territorial creatures by nature and introducing a new kitten into your older cat’s territory can create tension.

-A lire aussi : What’s the Most Humane Way to Trim a Rabbit’s Nails Without Causing Distress?
+A voir aussi : What’s the Most Humane Way to Trim a Rabbit’s Nails Without Causing Distress?

 Your older cat might display signs of dissatisfaction such as hissing, growling, or avoiding the kitten altogether.
 These reactions are normal as your resident cat is simply expressing discomfort about the sudden change in its environment.
 It’s critical not to panic or reprimand your older cat for this behavior as it is a natural response.